AnotherStranger/docker-borg-backup/README.md

       BORG_SERVE_ADDITIONAL_ARGS: "--storage-quota 900G --append-only"
       BORG_UID: "1000" # optional: your user id (run id in bash)
       BORG_GID: "1000" # optional: your group id (run id in bash)
+      ENUSURE_BACKUP_PERMISSIONS: true # optional (default: true) if set to false chown -R borg:borg on your backups will be skipped
     volumes:
       - backup:/home/borg/backups # You can find your backups inside this volume
       - server_keys:/var/lib/docker-borg # This volume is used to persist the hosts ssh-keys across updates